tapyu/c-and-cpp-lessons/README.md

 ![](./assets/assembler.png)

-- The input file for this stage is *.asm file.
+- The input file for this stage is `*.asm` or `*.s` file.
-- The assembler will convert the assembly code into pure binary code or machine code (zeros and ones).
-This code is also known as object code.
+- If you use `gcc` to assemble the file, you must name the extension to `.s`.
+Otherwise, the `-c` option of `gcc` will try to link the file instead to assemble it.
+- The assembler will convert the assembly code into lower-level intermediate representation, which is stored in the `.o` file, known as object file.
+This intermediate representation contains machine-level code, that is, non-human-readable instructions and data structures that represent the functions and variables defined in your code.
+The `.o` file is not the final executable code.
+It contains machine-readable instructions but is not directly executable by the operating system.
+It lacks some necessary information, such as the memory addresses of functions and variables, which is resolved during the linking phase.
 - The output file is `*.o` or `*.obj` file.

 ### example